BRS WORKSHOP | Thesis Defense Training

-In their thesis defense, doctoral students have to present their research to the board of examiners and then answer critical questions.
-This course is designed to prepare doctoral students optimally for this situation.
+In their thesis defense, doctoral candidates have to present their research to the board of examiners and then answer critical questions.
+This course is designed to prepare doctoral candidates optimally for this situation.

 In the first part of the course the participants get practical tips for their introductory presentation: how to structure the presentation, how to build up the central argument, what language to use, etc.

 The second part of the course deals with typical problems that occur during the discussion: How to respond to criticism and "killerquestions", how to deal with stage fright and black-outs, etc. In the third part, participants get the chance to give their presentation and to receive feedback from the group and from the trainer.

 - Tips and exercises for a convincing presentation

 - Types of questions (counter-arguments, critical questions etc.) and how to

 - Setting and roles during the defence

 - How to deal with stage fright and blackouts

 - Presentations by participants and feedback from the group and the trainer